juliettebeaudet/trybeer/README.md

 ### Instructions to run the project

 *Install dependencies*<br>
-The project was uploaded without any node_modules or package-lock.json, so please use the command line```npm i``` in three places: root folder, front-end folder, back-end folder.
+The project was uploaded without any node_modules or package-lock.json, so please use the command line```npm i``` in three places: root, front-end, back-end.

 *Pre-seed the database*<br>
 ```sudo service mysql start``` (if necessary)<br>